Best cheap TV deals: quick links

 Don't have the space for a mammoth-sized TV?
 Perfect for a dorm room, studio, or spare bedroom — these affordable sub-49-inch sets should fit in the smallest of rooms.

 The Samsung 43-inch 4K Series 7 TV features a 4K Ultra HD processor and HDR support to deliver the best picture possible.
-With PurColor technology and smart TV functionality, this TV makes it easy to find and stream movies and TV shows in lifelike imagery.View Deal
+With PurColor technology and smart TV functionality, this TV makes it easy to find and stream your favorite movies and TV shows.View Deal

 50-59 inch TVs